agential-ai/agential/CONTRIBUTING.md

 ## 3. 🧭 Navigating the Repository

+This section is for understanding the repository structure, the individual files and how they relate to each other, and the contracts of certain important classes/methods.

 ```
 ├── agential                        <- Library folder.
 ├── data/                           <- Data folder with each benchmark containing its data.